zshanahmed/SAP/README.md

 ### Science Alliance Portal (SAP) Homepage

-For demo purposes you can use the following credentials:
+For demo purposes following credentials can be used to login:

-Username: zeeahmed
+- Username: zeeahmed
-Password: uiowacs123
+- Password: uiowacs123

 https://scienceallianceportal.herokuapp.com/